Saddle point preconditioners for weak-constraint 4D-Var: Background

 where $\mathbf{I}$ denotes the $s\times s$ identity matrix.
 As we consider preconditioners for the inner loop only, for the remainder of the paper we drop the superscripts that denote the outer loop iteration, and simply use $\bfH_i$ and $\bfM_i$.

-The saddle point system is expected to be useful for data assimilation systems as it is much more parallelisable than the primal form \cite{gratton2018guaranteeing}.
-Therefore, it is more amenable to methods for modern computer architectures.
-This is particularly important as rapid convergence of the data assimilation step is vital for numerical weather prediction systems, and other operational implementations.
 As the saddle point system is indefinite, methods such as the Conjugate Gradient algorithm cannot be used.
-Depending on the choice of preconditioner, MINRES \cite{minres} or GMRES \cite{gmres} are examples of viable algorithms for solving linear systems of the form \eqref{eq:saddlepointsystem}. {{We note that one challenge of the saddle point formulation is that monotonic decrease of the objective cost is no longer guaranteed \cite{gratton2018guaranteeing}.
+Depending on the choice of preconditioner, MINRES \cite{minres} or GMRES \cite{gmres} are examples of viable algorithms for solving linear systems of the form \eqref{eq:saddlepointsystem}.
+We note that one challenge of the saddle point formulation is that monotonic decrease of the objective cost is no longer guaranteed \cite{gratton2018guaranteeing}.
 This can be challenging in operational settings where a very limited number of iterations are performed.
-In this paper we design new preconditioners and study their numerical performance when iterative methods are permitted to reach convergence.
-We hope that using sufficiently effective and efficient preconditioners would allow convergence of MINRES or GMRES approaches in an operational setting.}}
+In this paper we design new preconditioners and study their numerical performance when iterative methods are permitted to reach convergence. { The goal is the design of sufficiently effective and efficient preconditioners to allow convergence of MINRES or GMRES approaches in an operational setting.}

 Numerical methods for saddle point systems are well-studied in the optimisation literature (see \cite{BGL} for a comprehensive survey).
 In order to devise suitable approximations of such systems, as in the forthcoming section, one powerful approach is to approximate the `leading' $(1,1)$ block of the matrix, along with its Schur complement \cite{Kuznetsov,MGW}.
 For saddle point problems arising from data assimilation, not only does the $(1,1)$ block often have complex structure, but the constraint block contains evolution of the model terms forward/backward in time, leading to a Schur complement which is very difficult to approximate cheaply \cite{fisher2017parallelization}.
 Therefore, approximating the constraint block cheaply is an important consideration for a good preconditioner of the matrix \eqref{eq:saddlepointA}.
 The work presented here therefore attempts to combine suitable approximations for the $(1,1)$ block, the constraint block, and hence the Schur complement.
-In particular we propose a number of approaches which have the additional benefit of being highly parallelisable.